rotundasoftware/backbone.subviews/README.md

 Then include an entry for the subview in the `subviewCreators` hash.
 The key of each entry in this hash is a subview's name, and the value is a function that should create and return the new subview object.

 After the parent view's `render` function is finished, the subviews will automatically be created and rendered (in the order their placeholder `div`s appear inside the parent view).
-Once all subviews have been created and rendered, the parent view's `onSubviewsRendered` method is called (if one exists), in which you can execute any additional rendering logic that depends on subviews having already been rendered.
+Once all subviews have been created and rendered, the parent view's `onSubviewsRendered` method is called (if one exists).

 When a parent view is re-rendered, its subviews will be re-rendered (i.e. their `render` function will be called).
 By default the original subview objects will by reused in order to preserve subview state.
 To force subview objects to be recreated instead of reused, call `parentView.removeSubviews()` before re-rendering the parent.